dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 </SwipeView>
 ```

-In this example, the `SwipeItemView` comprises a <xref:Microsoft.Maui.Controls.StackLayout> containing an `Entry` and a `Label`.
-After the user enters input into the `Entry`, the rest of the `SwipeViewItem` can be tapped which executes the `ICommand` defined by the `SwipeItemView.Command` property.
+In this example, the `SwipeItemView` comprises a <xref:Microsoft.Maui.Controls.StackLayout> containing an <xref:Microsoft.Maui.Controls.Entry> and a `Label`.
+After the user enters input into the <xref:Microsoft.Maui.Controls.Entry>, the rest of the `SwipeViewItem` can be tapped which executes the `ICommand` defined by the `SwipeItemView.Command` property.

 ## Open and close a SwipeView programmatically